2020-byte/bamboo_forest_web/README.md

 =
 ## Purpose and plan of this project

->This front side web page is made for practicing react.
+>This web page is maden for practicing react, express and filling a portfolio.

->This is my first web page maden by myself.
+>This is my first web project maden from scratch.
+Therefore, it is more experimental than clean. .

->I will code server and database for this web page too.
-While I am doing that or after it, I might want to look back this code and refactory it.

 >I left code for Home, Report List page and widget bar for future Idea of design and function.
 ***
 ## Web page description
 > This web page is single page application.
-Therefore, It works without refreshing website but rendering components.
+Therefore, It can works without refreshing website but rendering components.

->It implements anonymous bulletin board with functions such as posting, logging in, signing up, searching, and changing user information.
+>It implements anonymous bulletin board with functions such as posting, logging in, signing up, searching, and etc.
 ***